rixx/books.rixx.de/data/reviews/meg-barker/rewriting-the-rules/index.md

    dare shame a friend for their body.
 Find out what makes your body feel good, and do it once per day.
 Don't separate body and self.
 When do you feel embodied, when separate?
 3. **Partnership.** We assume our partners will be The One, centre of our life, saviour-like, and that we are not enough on our own.
 Being single, as a consequence, is presented as a horror.
-Be a bit more detached.
+Be more detached.
 Reduce the focus on relationships, because you can get needs met in other ways, and relieve thereby he pressure of others having to be perfect.
 Especially when living together: Get some space and distance.
 Love is cultivated, it does not happen (or stick around) magically.